SpirosStyliaras/cloudhomelab/README.md

 </td></tr></table>

-Docker compose files for setting up a small home cloud lab including various applications:
+Docker compose files for setting up a small home cloud lab consisting of the following applications:
-* Docker Registry witht Craneoperator
+* Docker Registry witht Crane Operator
 * Portainer for Docker Swarm
 * Traefik

 # Traefik proxy installation
-Install Traefik first as it will be used as reverse proxy for the UI of our deployed docker services.
+Install Traefik first as it will be used as reverse proxy for the UI of the deployed docker services.
 ```
 cd docker-traefik && docker stack deploy --compose-file docker-compose.yml traefik
 ```